tlivings/graphql-component/README.md

   - `context` - an optional object { namespace, factory } for contributing to context.
   - `directives` - an optional object containing custom schema directives.
   - `useMocks` - enable mocks.
-  - `preserveMockResolvers` - preserve type resolvers in mock mode.
+  - `preserveResolvers` - preserve type resolvers in mock mode.
   - `mocks` - an optional object containing mock types.
   - `dataSources` - an array of data sources instances to make available on `context.dataSources` .
   - `dataSourceOverrides` - overrides for data sources in the component tree.
   - `federation` - enable building a federated schema (default: `false`).

 - `GraphQLComponent.delegateToComponent(component, options)` - helper for delegating a sub-query to another component
   - `component` - the component to delegate to.
   - `options` - additional options:
     - `subPath` - optional subPath to extract sub-query from
     - `contextValue` - the context (required).
-    - `info` - the info object (required).
+    - `info` - the info object from the calling resolver (required).

 A new GraphQLComponent instance has the following API: